 Looking for a family-friendly way to celebrate Veterans Day that honors America’s veterans while still age-appropriate for kids?
 How about one of the Twin Cities’ Veteran Memorial Parks?
-You can spend a little time at the memorial and then let the kids run and play.
+This is a great way to introduce small children to Veterans Day and the contributions of men and women who have served in the armed forces without overwhelming them.
+You can spend an age-appropriate amount of time at the memorial and then let the kids run and play on a nearby playground

 Minneapolis Veterans Memorial Parks

 Minneapolis Park and Recreation Board has dedicated memorial parks that honor Minnesota and Hennepin County veterans from WWI and WWII.
 Each memorial site features a monument and plaques dedicated to fallen soldiers.
 They are also intended to offer a peaceful setting to commemorate lost loved ones and contemplate world peace.

 Sheridan Memorial Park commemorates all veterans from Minnesota and emphasizes the cost of war and importance of peace.
 Open 6 am-10 pm, the park features trails and a river overlook centered around a large spherical sculpture of protective shields created by a local artist.

 Theodore Wirth Parkway to 45th Avenue North then east to Lyndale Avenue North